Best Business Checking Accounts of 2020

 Chase Bank is popular nationwide, and for good reason.
 Not only does this bank offer some of the most popular business credit cards available today, but they offer dynamic business banking products and one of the best online platforms you can find.

 The Chase business checking account even comes with a $200 bonus when you open an account and deposit at least $1,000 within 20 days of opening it.
-You have to keep your money on deposit for at least 60 days and complete five qualifying transactions during that same timeline as well.
+You have to keep your money on deposit for at least 60 days and complete five qualifying transactions during that same timeline.

 While Chase does charge a $15 monthly service fee on business checking accounts, this fee is waived when you maintain an average daily balance of at least $1,500 or link your account with a Chase Private Client or Chase Sapphire Checking account.
 Chase business checking accounts also come with free debit cards, unlimited electronic deposits, domestic and international wire transfers, account alerts, and access to over 16,000 ATMs and nearly 5,000 bank branches nationwide.